img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Salaried/principals adjustment

-Sole principals, however, report the lowest average earnings at £42,500, with the bottom quartile earning £30,000 or less.
+Sole principals, however, report the lowest average earnings at £42,500, with the lower quartile earning £30,000 or less.
 Average pay for public architects tends to be higher than that for all architects, with those working in local authorities averaging £53,000 and those in central government earning nearly £61,000.

-Credit: RIBA / The Fees Bureau Architects Employment & Earnings Survey
+Median salary of an architect in the UK 2024, by field of employment Credit: RIBA / The Fees Bureau Architects Employment & Earnings Survey

-Generation gap
+Generation gap in earnings

-A recent report by the Resolution Foundation, a prominent left-leaning think tank, sheds light on the widening inter-generational gap in the UK.
-‘An Intergenerational Audit for the UK’ delves into various issues affecting different generations, including home ownership, job security and earnings.
+A recent report by the Resolution Foundation, a prominent left-leaning think tank, sheds light on the widening gap between generations in the UK.
+The report, An Intergenerational Audit for the UK, delves into various issues affecting different generations, including home ownership, job security and earnings.

 The study tracks employment and earnings across various age cohorts, revealing that while younger generations have experienced higher employment levels, this has come at a cost.
 The data shows that those born before the 1980s generally earned more than previous generations at the same age.
 In contrast, millennials – those born between 1981 and 2000 – are poised to be the first generation to fare worse economically than their parents.

 But compare different cohorts and the picture changes.
 Architects now in their late 50s and 60s had higher starting pay than younger cohorts of architects.
 Architects now in their 40s and early 50s began their careers on lower starting salaries than the previous generation but caught up within three years as their average pay quickly accelerated.
-Average pay remained ahead of the older generation for the next 10 years or so, but then flat-lined, only matching the previous generation once they had reached age 50.
+Average pay remained ahead of the older generation for the next 10 years or so, but then flatlined, only matching the previous generation once they had reached 50.

 Principals’ earnings rose while salaried architects experienced a slight decline.
 This has allowed the differential to widen substantially

-Credit: RIBA / The Fees Bureau Architects Employment & Earnings Survey
+Average earnings of an architect at 38 years old Credit: RIBA / The Fees Bureau Architects Employment & Earnings Survey

-Blow to youth
+Blow to youth felt in income over time

-But for younger architects the pattern is different.
+But for younger architects, the pattern is different.
 Architects now aged under 40 started on average earnings that were about the same as the 40-54 age cohort but lower than the 55+ cohort.
 Unlike the 40-54 age cohort, their average earnings did not accelerate but remained flat for the next five years.
 From about age 30 onwards, average earnings for architects currently aged under 40 have remained below – and often significantly below – that reported by the older cohorts.

 The results echo the Resolution Foundation’s findings: average pay for younger architects is below the level received at the same age by their older colleagues.
 That is not just the case for under-40s; it is also evident when we compare the average pay of architects who are now aged 40 to 54 with that of architects now aged 55 and over.
+The chart above graphically reveals a stark picture of just how far pay has been eroded over time.

 Real value eroded